-Diarrhea and stomach pain are the two symptoms of ulcerative colitis (UC) that get the most “air time”, but are they actually the most debilitating for the patient themselves?
-And what about when extra-intestinal (meaning those that occur outside of the intestine) issues present when you’re clinically in remission?!
+Diarrhea and stomach pain are the 2 symptoms of ulcerative colitis (UC) that get the most "air time," but are they actually the most debilitating for the patient themselves?
+And what about when extra-intestinal (meaning those that occur outside of the intestine) issues present when you're clinically in remission?!

 Excruciating abdominal pain from UC

 As someone with ulcerative colitis, I can wholeheartedly affirm that the abdominal cramps can genuinely be incapacitating.
 As in, it's impossible to stand sometimes, let alone walk!
 The pain has been likened to that of labor by those who have experienced childbirth, with some people even saying that their inflammatory bowel disease (IBD) pain is worse.
 I couldn't personally comment on that.

 There are different levels of abdominal pain, and I think that people who experience pain on a daily basis do tend to build up a certain amount of tolerance to the lower level pain, which allows you to function while still feeling really unwell.
 The amount of pain and the area in which you feel it will depend on the type of inflammatory bowel disease you have, which part of your intestine is affected and what is actually causing the pain; inflammation, ulcers, strictures, etc.

 When urgency and frequency are an issue, they really ARE an issue.
 You can get a warning just seconds before it's too late, and then before you've even got to wash your hands, receive another 5-second warning – doh!

 There is no doubt that the symptoms that can be caused by what's going on in your intestine are awful, life-limiting and soul-destroying, but, what about the rest?